 8 Consistent with the Director of DGS being authorized to establish LPAs for executive branch entities, the Approving Authority (or delegee) may authorize the JBE to establish LPAs.

-9 See, for example, chapters 4, 4A, 4B, and 4C.
+9 See, for example, chapters 4, 4A, 4B, and 4C of this Manual.